zannloo/tp/docs/UserGuide.md

 - `--phone` / `-p` followed by phone number of student.
 - `--address` / `-a` followed by address of student.
 - `--id` / `-i` followed by a `STUDENT_ID` or `GROUP_ID` as specified by the command.
-- `--desc` followed by description of task specified by command.
+- `--desc` / `d` followed by description of task specified by command.
 - `--datetime` / `-dt` followed by due date of a deadline task in the `yyyy-MM-dd HH:mm` format.
 - `--all` / `-al` followed by either:
   - `allStu` which adds **individual** tasks to all students under within the group directory.
-    - can only be used at a group directory.
+    - Can only be used at a group directory.
   - `allGrp` which adds **group** tasks to all groups within the root directory.
-    - can only be used at root directory.
+    - Can only be used at root directory.
 - `--help` / `-h`
   - Use with any command (except `exit`, `help` and `clear`) for more information.
   - e.g. `touch --help` to learn more about how to add a student to ProfBook.